Gbeminiyi-A/News_App/README.md

 * The news app uses the News API to fetch top headlines.
 * The news app is built with Python and Flask.
-* The news app is deployed on Heroku.

 ### Contact